 It’s common for homeowners to put off maintenance when it comes to the garage door.
-Unfortunately, the more garage door maintenance and repair is neglected, the worse the problems can become.
+Unfortunately, the more garage door maintenance and repair are neglected, the worse the problems can become.
 Maintaining the quality of your garage door is both responsible and saves you money at the end of the day.
 That’s why it’s important not to neglect and instead prevent any future issues from occurring.

 1. The Photo-Eye Is Covered, Dirty or Misaligned

 A photo-eye consists of two essential components that align across each other on either side of the garage door.
 When it is activated, a laser beam the size of a pea is sent from one side to the other.
 When the door is prompted to close, the beam scans for any obstructions in the way.
 If there is one, it will halt immediately.
-If the photo-eye is blocked or dirty then it is misinterpreting that for an obstruction and won’t close.
+If the photo-eye is blocked or dirty then it is misinterpreting that for obstruction and won’t close.

 2. Snapped Cables